Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

 \section{The Causal Effect of an Aggregate Treatment}

-We use the do-notation $\opdo(A = a)$ of \cite{pearl2009causality} to denote the intervention that sets the value of treatment $A$ to $a$.
-In linear models, the target causal effect is normally defined as the expected change in outcome $Y$ resulting from a unit change of the intervention on the treatment $A$:
+In linear models, the target causal effect is usually defined as the expected change in outcome $Y$ resulting from a unit change of the intervention on the treatment $A$:

-This type of causal effect is often referred to as the average causal effect, or the average treatment effect \citep{hernancausal}.
-However, given that $A$ is an aggregate, an intervention $\opdo(A=a)$ can be instantiated by many combinations of values for the components $A_1,\ldots, A_k$, with each satisfying the aggregation rule~\eqref{eq:aggconstr}.
+{where we use the do-notation $\opdo(A = a)$ of \cite{pearl2009causality} to denote the intervention that sets the value of treatment $A$ to $a$.} This type of causal effect is often referred to as the average causal effect, or the average treatment effect \citep{hernancausal}.

+Given that $A$ is an aggregate, an intervention $\opdo(A=a)$ can be instantiated by many combinations of values for the components $A_1,\ldots, A_k$, with each satisfying the aggregation rule~\eqref{eq:aggconstr}.
 The same applies to $\opdo(A=a+1)$, which implies that a unit change in $A$ may involve more (or less) than a unit change in any one $A_j$. \cite{spirtes2004causal} refer to this type of effect as \emph{ambiguous}.
 The effect is not well-defined as it is dependent on the particular values of the component $A_j$'s that instantiate the intervention $\opdo(A=a)$, or in other words, it violates treatment variation invariance \citep{vanderweele2009concerning}.

 In addition to this value-ambiguity of the components, one has to determine whether under the intervention $\opdo(A=a)$ the values of the components $A_j$ are fixed by interventions $\opdo(A_j)$ that make the $A_j$ independent of their causal parents (here represented by $I$ and $U$), or whether $\opdo(A=a)$ merely enforces the aggregation rule on the values of the $A_j$ without making the $A_j$ independent of their causal parents.
 Both of these considerations highlight the need for an explicit distribution relating the intervention on the aggregate $A$ to the change of its components $A_1,\ldots, A_k$.
+In the following, we give \eqref{eq:ATE-old} a precise meaning for the setting when treatment $A$ is an aggregate.